atomaszewicz/Bond/RStudio/Analysis.md

 rate<-read.xlsx("jb_clean.xlsx",3)
 ```

-*Note*: Before we begin I must acknowledge a typo that was found at about the halway point in the project, at the end of the Rating section (thanks for spotting it Brad).
+*Note: Before we begin I must acknowledge a typo that was found at about the halway point in the project, at the end of the Rating section (thanks for spotting it Brad).
 The actor of the film "On Her Majesty's Secret Service" is named "George Lazenby", not "George Lazen" as I erronously typed it.
 This error remains in the Rating section, but has been fixed for the Box Office sections and beyond.
-I apologize for any confusion.
+I apologize for any confusion.*

 ## Ratings